2 Python Essentials

 3. Communication » The user is asked to supply information and is informed about the result

-2.2 Flow control
+2.2 Flow Control

 We use flow-control in Python to skip certain lines of code or to execute others more than once.
 We can also use flow-control to jump to different lines in our script and back again.
 You can add conditional statements to your code which allow you to shield off certain portions.
 If…Else…Else If structures are examples of conditional statements, but we’ll discuss them later.
 A typical conditional statement is: